STEVEN BERKOFF NEWS

 “In this way I was able to come home, to smile, to be relieved and even happy … until the bitter, incessant nag in the groin came again, and I lay there in torment next to a body I couldn’t begin to touch, couldn’t begin to go near.
 And we both lay there under the thundering darkness waiting for sleep, waiting to be carried to another domain where the sirens and the nymphs touch and caress you in sweet dreams.”

-the a signed copy of the book here.
+You can buy the a signed copy of the book here.

 first 100 copies will be signed by Steven at the reduced price of £10